treeverse/lakeFS/design/open/ttv-wizard-mvp.md

 2. The wizard starts by showing an input textbox for the users to enter the repo name.
 The user types ‘spark-repo’
 3. The wizard creates a repo named ‘spark-repo’ and sets a default ‘main’ branch.
 4. The wizard asks the users if they want to import existing data to lakeFS.
 The user skips this step using the skip button.
-5. The wizard asks the user: “How are you using Spark”, and offers three alternatives: Databricks, AWS EMR, and spark-submit.
-The user chooses ‘Databricks’.
-It also asks the user for their lakeFS endpoint (and will show a default placeholder pointing to the current URL).
-The user types an **empty endpoint**.
 6. The wizard sends a GET request to the templating service with a query string of the format:
     ```
-    ?template_location=s3://org-super-bucket/spark/databricksConfig.props
+    ?template_location=databricksConfig.props.tt
     ```
 7. The templating service will fail to satisfy the `lakefs_url` template property and will return **‘400 Bad Request: error code 1’** to the wizard.
 8. The wizard will prompt a message saying that some needed information were not specified and that he should make sure he typed everything along the way.
 9. Continue with the flow as described above…

-### Sad flow - No bucket permissions
+### Sad flow - No fetching permissions

 1. The user clicks on ‘Create Repository’, then clicks on ‘Spark Quickstart’
 2. The wizard starts by showing an input textbox for the users to enter the repo name.
 The user types ‘spark-repo’
 3. The wizard creates a repo named ‘spark-repo’ and sets a default ‘main’ branch.
 4. The wizard asks the users if they want to import existing data to lakeFS.
 The user skips this step using the skip button.
-5. The wizard asks the user: “How are you using Spark”, and offers three alternatives: Databricks, AWS EMR, and spark-submit.
-The user chooses ‘Databricks’.
-It also asks the user for their lakeFS endpoint (and will show a default placeholder pointing to the current URL).
-The user types the endpoint.
 6. The wizard sends a GET request to the templating service with a query string of the format:
     ```
-    ?lakefs_url=<url>&template_location=s3://org-super-bucket/spark/databricksConfig.props
+    ?lakefs_url=<url>&template_location=databricksConfig.props.tt
     ```
 7. The templating service tries to fetch the template from the provided location and will fail to do so as the server doesn’t have sufficient permissions.
-8. The templating service will return **‘500 Internal Server Error: error code 1’** to the wizard.
+8. The templating service will return **‘500 Internal Server Error’** to the wizard.
-9. The wizard will prompt a message saying that the server could not access the bucket.
+9. The wizard will prompt a message saying that the server could not access the requested template.
 10. Continue with the flow as described above…

 ---

 ## Monitoring

-### Metrics
+### Operative Metrics

 1. Templating service was called
     ```json